dlounsbu/ICTR_team_sci_initiative/isdc/plenintro.md

 The title of his presentation is: <b>What Does it Take to be Good Stewards of the Systems that Shape Our Lives Together?</b>

+Q: How might the Society partner with you to help meet the demand to train and deploy community leaders?

 <b>Next we have Dr. David Matchar.</b>

 Dr. Matchar, is the Inaugural Director of the <b>Program in Health Services and Systems Research at National Singapore University.</b> He is also Professor of Medicine at Duke University in the United States.
 He is a leading economic and policy analyst to the Singapore Clinical Genomics Program and he is consultant to the Ministry of Health National Initiative for Healthcare Transformation.